PhilippMundhenk/bib-publication-list/README.md

 requires library.bib in content folder

 ##Installation
-copy to files from this repository to their respective folders
+copy the files from this repository to their respective folders in your Kirby installation

 ##Demo
 Publications on [www.mundhenk.org](http://www.mundhenk.org/publications)